viet34tqc/notebook/interview.md

 - Keep previous versions of the state, and reuse them later
 - Create pure components.
 Immutable data can determine if changes have been made, which helps to *determine when a component require re-rerendering*.
-If you mutate the data directly, the components might not re-render that could lead to bugs.
+To detect a state change, React shallow compare the old and new value state (similar to '===').
+If you mutate the data (object and array) directly (using `Array.push` for example), React won't detect the change in state => won't re-render

 ## How do you scale large React component